medasmarathon/Mediteme/README.md

 # Meditheme

-Them focused on flow recognition and semantic colors
+Theme focused on flow recognition and semantic colors

 ## Description